 10 Best Automotive Caliper Greases

 Finding the best automotive caliper greases is essential for quiet, reliable braking and long caliper life.
 The right lubricant prevents seizing, reduces squeal, and holds up to extreme temperatures at the pad pin and sliding surfaces.
-We evaluated dozens of formulas to find the top performers for DIYers and professional shops alike.
+We evaluated dozens of formulas to find the top performers for DIYers and professional shops alike, weighing heat resistance, rubber compatibility, and real-world user feedback across thousands of reviews.

 We ranked these products using a compound editorial score that weighs relevance to brake-system applications, average customer ratings, review volume, recent purchase velocity, and overall value.
 We prioritized dedicated caliper and brake-part lubricants with proven heat resistance and compatibility with rubber seals.